Traditional Plant-Based Cooking

 Equipment

-• large lasagna dish/casserole dish big enough to serve 6-8, or 2 smaller baking dishes
+• large lasagna dish or casserole dish big enough to serve 6-8,

 Ingredients